wizz13150/PDQ_Repo/Scripts/README.md

-Here is the Scripts Section.
+Here is the Scripts/Packages Section.

 You just import .xml file into the PDQ Deploy console & files into your PDQ Repository, to access this packages.